UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^

 Currently 9,993 records are missing a :code:`typeOfResource` value.
 The affected collections include Volunteer Voices (not entire collection), Roth, the Howard Baker Speeches and Remarks, Great Smoky Mountains Colloquy, and the Great Smoky Mountains Postcard Collection.
 We can consider if we would like to apply a blanket value to a collection at the time of migration.
-For monolithic collections like Roth and Baker, this would be easy to achieve (`roth = "still image"` and `baker = "text"` in MODS).
+For monolithic collections like Roth and Baker, this would be easy to achieve (:code:`roth = "still image"` and :code:`baker = "text"` in MODS).
 For collections with varied formats, like Volunteer Voices, this will not be possible.

 Justification
 ^^^^^^^^^^^^^